A Wonderful Werribee Weekend

 Accommodation, day spa & iconic gardens

-If you’re staying the night, check into the Lancemore Mansion Hotel in Werribee Park, from $369.
-The shiny new Holiday Inn Werribee also opens on 16 July 2021, bringing 150 simple but modern rooms within walking distance from Watton Street’s restaurants.
+If you’re staying the night, check into the Lancemore Mansion Hotel in Werribee Park,.
+The new Holiday Inn Werribee also opened in2021, bringing 150 simple but modern rooms within walking distance from Watton Street’s restaurants.
 Even if you don’t sleep in the 19th century mansion’s dangerously soft beds, you can still explore the grandeur of the estate.
-There are 10 acres of manicured gardens (best enjoyed with a Pinterest-perfect picnic from The Refectory), the Victoria State Rose Garden, a very worthwhile day spa complete with a Turkish hammam, Shadowfax Winery and Joseph’s Restaurant and Bar.
+There are 10 acres of manicured gardens (best enjoyed with a Pinterest-perfect picnic from The Refectory), the Victoria State Rose Garden, a very worthwhile day spa complete with a Turkish hammam, Shadowfax Winery and Joseph’s Dining.

 Image